-Celine, a little Syrian girl who can now hear, just like her big brother
+‘They’ll hear my voice’: Syrian siblings hearing for the first time

 “Today, I am the happiest person on earth,” Fatima said, as she saw the impact of the surgery on her daughter.

-“From today, we will live a normal life with my children who have gained their hearing, and I will hear their voices, and they will hear my voice and their father’s voice.
+“From today, we’ll live a normal life with my children who have gained their hearing, and I’ll hear their voices, and they’ll hear my voice and their father’s voice.

 “My heart is with the families still waiting for their children’s turn to get cochlear implants, said Fatima.